real-DEAL/Breadcrumb/README.md

 way that git cannot resolve.
 You should _never_ rebase or push with force to the `master` branch of your repository, as that will invalidate everyone elses clones and checkouts of the repository.

+Remember, you're welcome to use which ever git workflow you want, [_CONTRIBUTING.md](_CONTRIBUTING.md) is provided here as a suggestion (with the intention of you editing it).
+But whichever workflow you choose, you must document it well, you __must__ be consistent, and you should always have someone other than the person who wrote the code review it before it's merged into the central repository.

 ##### Style Guide
 - [ ] Document your team's style guide by copying [_STYLE-GUIDE.md](_STYLE-GUIDE.md) into the root directory of your repo. [_STYLE-GUIDE.md](_STYLE-GUIDE.md) is provided as a template, you should edit it to reflect your agreed upon setup.